A Healthy Microbiome Means a Healthy Gut

 Research reveals that individuals with digestive problems have lower collagen levels that undermine their gut lining.
 This is the same collagen protein that plumps up your skin and hair, imparting a youthful look.
 The loss of integrity of the gut lining due to lack of collagen puts it at risk of leakage, damage, and inflammation.
 So, to maintain the integrity of our gut lining and protect ourselves from leaky-gut, we use the richest source of collagen called bone broth that has a strong gut-healing potential.
 Bone broth is the leftover wholesome juice (stock) prepared by boiling and simmering the bones and meat together.
 It has been known that collagen can bolster and repair the gut lining, thus, limiting inflammation.

-Being crazy lovers of bone broth led us to create Yonder products that tastes great and comes in a format that will appeal to almost everyone.
+Being crazy lovers of bone broth led us to create Yonder collagen products that tastes great and comes in a format that will appeal to almost everyone.
+Try our flavorless collagen peptides or our delicious chocolate collagen peptides.
 We use pasture-raised and grass-fed bones for the nutrients.
-NO other products on the market that we knew were “mindfully sourced” like ours.
-They TASTE AMAZING with organic real food ingredients and organic plant-based flavors and no broth taste whatsoever!

 Wondering what’s the link between a healthy microbiome and allergy?
 Well, here’s the scientific theory: A healthy gut microbiome educates our immune system to identify substances that can cause food allergy.
 It promotes acceptance of the immune system to harmless food items while rejecting the risky ones.